Our values are a reflection of what we have learned from those whom we admire.

 Background

-In graduate school at San Diego State University, Sarah conducted research on young adults who injected drugs, seeking to understand how abuse in childhood influenced their adult circumstances and behaviors.
-That research is what led Sarah to the landmark Kaiser Permanente-CDC Adverse Childhood Experiences (ACEs) study.
+In graduate school at San Diego State University, Sarah conducted research with young adults who injected drugs, seeking to understand how abuse in childhood influenced their adult circumstances and behaviors.
+That research is what led Sarah to the landmark CDC-Kaiser Permanente Adverse Childhood Experiences (ACEs) study.
 Intrigued by the correlation between ACEs and adult health and well-being, Sarah chose to pursue the topic of childhood abuse for her epidemiology master’s thesis, and was shocked by the apathetic responses of some professors.

 After graduation, Sarah worked for and then led the Epidemiology & Assessment Unit for the Sonoma County health department for over five years, leading major community health initiatives related to infectious and chronic diseases, and violence prevention.